ericf/express-handlebars/README.md

 ## Usage

-This view engine uses sane defaults that leverage the "Express-way" of structuring an app's views.
+This view engine uses sensible defaults that leverage the "Express-way" of structuring an app's views.
 This makes it trivial to use in basic apps:

 ### Basic Usage